BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Many people want to know which one is better.
 It really is a matter of personal preference.

-I liked the Upper Canyon because it was taller and felt more majestic.
-I liked the flat, wider ground floor coupled with the views looking above.
+Matt liked the Upper Canyon because it felt more majestic.
+He liked the flat, wider ground floor coupled with the views looking above.
+Plus the truck ride out there was super fun.

-Cheryl and my kids liked the Lower Canyon because it was more like a playhouse – climbing through holes, up ladders, and around walls.
+Cheryl and the kids liked the Lower Canyon because it was more like a playhouse – climbing through holes, up ladders, and around walls.

 Stairs in the Lower Canyon require at least some mobility

-As far as accessibility, both had a fair amount of stairs.
+As far as accessibility, all had a fair amount of stairs.
 The Upper is certainly more accessible in that you don’t need to scramble, but be prepared for the bumpy ride out there!

 The Other 3 Canyons (That I Know Of)